 As we all bundle up and cope with the coldest temperatures of the year, it’s important to be mindful of how the winter weather affects our plants as well.
 Plants in their first year after being planted are the most at risk as they are still becoming established.
-Preparing plants and perrenials for winter is essential to keep them healthy and alive for the spring to come!
+Preparing plants and perennials for winter is essential to keep them healthy and alive for the spring to come!

 Most plants naturally go through several steps to protect themselves from freezing temps.
 These steps include reducing moisture to their outer branches causing growth to halt and leaves to fall.
 They require less water and other nutrients overall since growth is dormant.
 While the foliage of some plants such as the Thuja Green Giant are fine by being covered in snow, the very first frost may see other plants such as the Agapanthus Blue completely abandoning their foliage above the ground.
 Although each species of plant will have a different visible picture of what healthy looks like through the winter, they are all susceptible to damage or death if not properly prepared for the temperatures to drop.
 There are several winter blooming trees to provide fall color as well.

 Here are a few guidelines for your garden’s winter survival.